X-Men Origins: Wolverine (video game): Development

 In May 2009, Raven Software set up a developers blog.
 Blur Studio, who also worked with Raven on X-Men Legends II: Rise of Apocalypse and Marvel: Ultimate Alliance, provided all of the CGI cutscenes for the game.
+Hugh Jackman reprised his role as the voice of Wolverine, though he did not provide motion capture.
+Jackman worked on the project for over a year and "did more voiceover for this than [he had] ever done before."
 From January to March, the developers published a large number of 3D screenshots.
 The music for the game was composed by Paul Haslinger.
 Raven worked with publisher Activision to provide easter eggs from other games to be found, such as the Lich King's sword from World of Warcraft: Wrath of the Lich King and the cake mentioned in the game Portal.

 Downloadable content

 In June 2009, Activision released downloadable content for the Xbox 360 and PlayStation 3 versions, featuring Custom Combat Arena, Ladder Challenge, and Environmental Simulator.